Value Tanzania: Safari + Zanzibar Beaches – 100% female powered

 How wonderful!
 If your daughter is above the age of 16, we will be glad to have her with us.

-Yes, the safari portion of this trip is exclusively hosted Glory, acclaimed Tanzania female guide and founder of Adventure Women Tanzania.
+Yes, the safari portion of this trip is exclusively hosted Glory, acclaimed Tanzania female guide and pioneering example of advocacy efforts in the country.

 We believe that travel can be a force for good and we support trainee female guides led by Glory who get a chance to practice their skills with our guests.
 Glory’s work focuses on training more women to become qualified guides through her foundation.